sethspr/SubCycle/README.md

     flask db init
     flask db migrate
     flask db upgrade
+    python seed.py

 4. Run the Application: Start the Flask development server.

     ```bash
     flask run

-5. Access SubCycle: Open your web browser and navigate to http://localhost:5000 to access SubCycle.
+5. Access SubCycle frontend.
+Run the commands below.
+Then, open your web browser and navigate to http://localhost:5000 (your port may vary from this) to access SubCycle.

+    ```bash
+    cd client
+    npm run dev

 ## Usage